 How to Fix It

-The problem isn’t lack of onscreen talent, seeing as how we have had Michael Fassbender and Angelina Jolie take on leading roles.
+The problem isn’t lack of onscreen talent, seeing as how we had Michael Fassbender, Ryan Reynolds, and Angelina Jolie take on leading roles.
 So then it has to be behind the camera somewhere.
 Sometimes studios don’t understand what it is that fans like about the story, like in Assassin’s Creed, where having a character be in some sort of prison is not the part we care about.
-Maybe it’s the writing, like in Resident Evil, where it has barely anything to do with the games, besides saying “Raccoon City”, “T-Virus”, and “Umbrella Corp.”
-Warcraft had a hard time, because ever since Lord of the Rings, every high fantasy project has been in that same vein.
+Maybe it’s the writing, like in Resident Evil, where it has barely anything to do with the games, besides saying “Raccoon City,” “T-Virus,” and “Umbrella Corp.”
+Warcraft had a hard time, because ever since Lord of the Rings, every high fantasy project has been in the same vein.
 We haven’t had giant magic portals and huge green orcs set somewhere that is clearly not our world.
-All the popular fantasy lately has been LoTR, Game of Thrones, Harry Potter, etc. It’s going to take more than some previews to get people back into that old school fantasy.
+All the popular fantasy lately has been LoTR, Game of Thrones, Harry Potter, The Witcher etc. It’s going to take more than some previews to get people back into that old school fantasy.

 Really what it comes down to is the inability to convert hours upon hours of interactive media into a two-hour, non-interactive media.
 You don’t need to try to just be a cut-scene from the game, like Mortal Kombat, and hope that the lack of a story is good enough.
 You also shouldn’t make an unrelated movie, and change some details to fit the game, like Resident Evil.
+Apparently not even bullying a studio into spending millions of dollars to fix the character design is enough to break through to the masses (good try though, Sonic).
 You should find a story in the game that doesn’t get the focus it needs, because the story the game is playing doesn’t need it.
 I think Warcraft had the best grasp of that idea, but took a concept that was too obscure to take on properly.

 So what can Hollywood do to actually make a good video game movie?
 Well to start, take a look at the Marvel Cinematic Universe.
 Start off with a character that people don’t know as well, so there will be less disappointment.
 Then find a way to put them into a situation that we can all understand, and empathize with.
 Iron Man was a C-List character, and while not many people can relate to being a billionaire super genius who gets kidnapped by terrorists, we can relate to having a traumatic event that changes how we see our priorities in life.
 Lastly, you need to see the hero working for what they are doing.
 We don’t walk into Rocky when he already knows how to fight, and he is kicking butt, we see him struggling to get to that higher place so he can accomplish his goals.
 Stories aren’t about worlds, they are about people.
 You need to focus on the people.